Geeksltd/MSharp.Docs/how-to/uiComposition/moduleReferences.md

     }
 }
 ```
-Here, `GetRootNodes` method is a static method created in domain logic for populating all the root nodes from the database.
-The `Refrerence<T>` methid is only used for resolving the type and namespace.
+Here, `GetRootNodes` method is a static method created in the domain logic for populating all the root nodes from the database.
+The `Reference<T>` method is only used for resolving the type and namespace.

 ```csharp
 partial class Node